atinfo/awesome-test-automation/CONTRIBUTING.md

 ## Guidelines

 * [Fork repository](https://github.com/atinfo/awesome-test-automation/fork)
-* Add section if needed.
+* Add \ edit section if needed.
-    * Add section description.
+    * Add \ edit section description.
-    * Add section title to Table of contents.
+    * Add \ edit section title to Table of contents.
 * Search previous suggestions before making a new one, as yours may be a duplicate.
 * Add your links: `* [project-name](http://example.com/) - A short description ends with a dot.`
 * Check your spelling and grammar.